Suspect caught in fatal shooting of 3 U.Va. football players - WHIZ News

 Jones had once been on the football team, but he had not been part of the team for at least a year, Longo said.
 The UVA football website listed him as a team member during the 2018 season and said he did not play in any games.

 Hours after Jones was arrested, first-year head football coach Tony Elliott sat alone outside the athletic building used by the team, at times with his head in his hands.
-He said the victims “were all good kids” and that he would talk more about them “when the time is right.”
+He said the victims “were all good kids.”

+“These precious young men were called away too soon.
+We are all fortunate to have them be a part of our lives.
+They touched us, inspired us and worked incredibly hard as representatives of our program, university and community,” he said in a statement.

 Jones came to the attention of the university’s threat-assessment team this fall after a person unaffiliated with the school reported a remark Jones apparently made about possessing a gun, Longo said.